DMND-hub/Main/README.md

 ## Floor Definition

+Floor Definition

-The **floor** within the DMND protocol (DMND1 / DMND5 / DMND10) is defined as: Floor per DMND = Vault USDC ÷ Total Supply
+The floor within the DMND protocol (DMND1 / DMND5 / DMND10) is defined as: Floor per DMND = Vault USDC ÷ Total Supply

+The floor:

+Is fully on-chain
+Is independently verifiable
+Cannot be manipulated by governance or admins

+If market price ever drops below the floor, rational arbitrage incentivizes redemption

 Key properties:

-- Redemption is **available at all times**
+Redemption is available at all times
-- Redeemed tokens are burned permanently
+Redeemed tokens are burned permanently
-- Remaining supply becomes harder
+Remaining supply becomes harder
-- Floor increases mechanically after every redemption
+Floor increases mechanically after every redemption

-There are **no time locks**, **no windows**, and **no approvals required** beyond ERC-20 allowance.
+There are no time locks, no windows, and no approvals required beyond ERC-20 allowance.

----

-## Floor Definition

-The **floor** within the DMND protocol (DMND1 / DMND5 / DMND10) is defined as: Floor per DMND = Vault USDC ÷ Total Supply

-The floor:

-- Is fully on-chain
-- Is independently verifiable
-- Cannot be manipulated by governance or admins

-If market price ever drops below the floor, rational arbitrage incentivizes redemption.

 ---